greg-bt/cs-math-evaluator/README.md

 # cs-math-evaluator
-A simple c# script responsible for evaluating a mathematical operation such as "(5+6)x(3/9)" in string form and return the result as a float.
+A simple c# function capable of evaluating a mathematical operation which is given in the form of a string, such as "(5+6)x(3/9)".
+The EvalMath function takes one argument in the form of a string and returns the result as a float.
+The string should be sanitised before being passed into the function as it will result in an error otherwise.